jakeane/cs76_assignments/pa3/report.md

 #### Transposition Table and Zobrist Hashing

-This does seem to work to an extent.
-However, I think it can help further optimization at a given depth.
-In the description section, I gave a reason as to why depth is important in the table with an example.
-Now, let's switch it around.
-Given a board state, there is a stored value at an early depth, so it's value should be more accurate.
-Then, when reaching that same board state at a later depth, we can get a less approximated evaluation for that board state.
-It would essentially "extend" the depth of our agent, thus optimizing it's performance alongside runtime.
+The second level of the table can actually provide optimization beyond the basic Minimax.
+When a board state's value is recorded at an early depth, it can then be leveraged when the state is found at a later depth.
+The early evaluation will allow a more accurate evaluation, as the 'depth' is essentially extended in this search.
+Thus, providing an advantage.

 #### Opening book